Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 will be dropped if the course is presented in a 10-week quarter.

-In the outline below, a red cirle (&#x1F534;) indicates an area where I am still looking for appropriate materials, data or software tools...

 ## 1. Course introduction and overview (about 1 or 1.5 hours)